 The department purchased a second Packard for use as a fire engine in the Town (the original Packard equipped with the pump and water tank was designated for responses outside the hydrated areas of Coupeville).

 The department purchased a Howard Cooper fire engine on a GMC Chassis which was equipped with a 500 gpm pump.
 This was the Coupeville Volunteer Fire Department’s first purpose-built fire apparatus.
-After the purchase of this apparatus, the front mount pump removed from the original Packard.
+After the purchase of this apparatus, the front mount pump was removed from the original Packard.

 Formation of Island County Fire District 5 to fund fire protection in the area surrounding the Town of Coupeville and south to the unincorporated community of Greenbank.
 The fire district and the Coupeville Volunteer Fire Department shared the same station at 904 NW Alexander Street.